 Alexandra started her second year of Post Graduate study at Trinity Laban Conservatoire of Music & Dance in September 2016 as a Kathleen Roberts Vocal Scholar.
 Opera roles included Pamina in Mozart’s Die Zauberflöte and Echo in Strauss’ Ariadne auf Naxos.
 Alexandra was also privileged enough to be selected to sing in a masterclass and concert lead by the Jette Parker Young Artists from the Royal Opera House under the supervision of David Gowland.

 Alexandra was thrilled to make her debut with The National Gilbert & Sullivan Opera Company in 2016 to fabulous reviews.
 She also sang as a soloist in the Opening Gala Concert for the annual Harrogate Festival at Harrogate Royal Hall with full orchestra, conducted by David Steadman.
-She renewed her contract with The National Gilbert & Sullivan Opera Company in 2017 & 2018 and returns for her fourth summer season this year where she will sing the role of Kate in The Pirates of Penzance.
+She renewed her contract with The National Gilbert & Sullivan Opera Company every summer since and returns for her fifth season this year.

-In October 2018, Alexandra appeared as Edith in The Pirates of Penzance with UK touring company, Opera Anywhere and is delighted to be performing with them on numerous occasions throughout 2019 including making her debut as Mabel in October!
+In October 2018, Alexandra appeared as Edith in The Pirates of Penzance with UK touring company, Opera Anywhere and is delighted to be performing with them on numerous occasions throughout 2019 and 2020 including making her debut as Mabel and revisiting the role of Yum-Yum.